This post may contain affiliate links. See our affiliate disclosure for more.

 - Read Chris Guillebeau’s book titled Side Hustle where he’ll teach you how to go from idea to execution in less than a month.

 - Listen to Nick Loper’s podcast: The Side Hustle Show where he dives deep into some of the most creative side jobs I’ve ever heard.
 You should also take a look at Nick’s long list of side-hustle ideas to get the creative juices flowing.

-The ideas I share below are some of the most common side jobs because they’re easy to execute and can bring in some extra money very quickly—in just a one day if you really want to.
+The ideas I share below are some of the most common side jobs because they’re easy to execute and can bring in some extra money very quickly—in just one day if you really want to.

 1. Find freelancing side jobs

 I used to work at an office where I met one of my coworkers who was working side jobs as a freelancer.
-After a few months of my being their, he told his boss he was leaving to work for himself full-time.
+After a few months of my being there, he told his boss he was leaving to work for himself full-time.

 A few years later, he’s still crushing it, finding freelance jobs on sites like Upwork where he connects with clients who can use his services.

-To start getting freelance side jobs, consider what talents or hobbies you have that you can offer people right now.
+To start getting freelance jobs, consider what talents or hobbies you have that you can offer people right now.